Search

 Let’s go back to “Osuofia in London.”
 Would it be right to say you were in your twenties when you acted in the movie?

 Yes.
-I’m forty-five now.
-Nearly forty-six.
-So, I was in my early twenties.
+I was in my early twenties.

 You have acted in both Nigerian and British movies, right?
 Do you plan to make a dash for Hollywood at some point in your career?